Body Piercings: Pros, Cons, & How To Prevent Complications

-- Don’t keep fiddling with the jewellery unless your skin in the pierced area has healed completely.
+- Don’t keep fiddling with the jewelry unless your skin in the pierced area has healed completely.

-Celebs like Scarlett Johansson, Lady Gaga, and almost all models are flaunting piercing these days.
+Celebs like Scarlett Johansson, Lady Gaga, and almost all models are flaunting piercings these days.

 If the question arises as to whether piercings are acceptable or not, check these out: